Nicola Camolese: Club career

 Nicola Camolese first played football in Motta di Livenza, before joining the Venezia FC academy in 2019.

 Having made his primavera debut in February 2022, he became a full member of the under-19 team during the 2022–23 pre-season, before seeing a succession of covid cases leading to a first team call, before the first game of the season.

 Camolese made his professional debut for Venezia on the 7 August 2022, replacing Bjarki Bjarkason at the 64th minute of a 2–3 Coppa Italia loss to Ascoli.
 Aged only 17, he had then played more minutes with the first team than with the primavera.

+On 22 July 2024, Camolese signed a three-season contract with Novara in Serie C.